Paperback Writer

 "Paperback Writer" is a song by the English rock band the Beatles.
 Written primarily by Paul McCartney and credited to the Lennon–McCartney partnership, the song was released as the A-side of their eleventh single in May 1966.
 It topped singles charts in the United Kingdom, the United States, Ireland, West Germany, Australia, New Zealand and Norway.
-On the US Billboard Hot 100, the song was at number one for two non-consecutive weeks, being interrupted by Frank Sinatra's "Strangers in the Night".
+On the US Billboard Hot 100, the song was at number one for two non-consecutive weeks, interrupted by Frank Sinatra's "Strangers in the Night".

-"Paperback Writer" was the last new song by the Beatles to be featured on their final tour in 1966, and debuted globally on the 1966 compilation album A Collection of Beatles Oldies, except in the United States and Canada, where it debuted on the 1970 collection Hey Jude.
+"Paperback Writer" was the last new song by the Beatles to be featured on their final tour in 1966, and debuted globally on the 1966 compilation album A Collection of Beatles Oldies (except in the United States and Canada, where it first appeared on the 1970 collection Hey Jude).